apache/skywalking-cli/docs/How-to-release.md

 On behalf of the SkyWalking Team, I’m glad to announce that SkyWalking CLI $VERSION is now released.

-SkyWalking CLI: A command line interface for SkyWalking.
+SkyWalking CLI: A Command Line Interface for Apache SkyWalking https://skywalking.apache.org/

 SkyWalking: APM (application performance monitor) tool for distributed systems, especially designed for microservices, cloud native and container-based (Docker, Kubernetes, Mesos) architectures.